-Solar-powered bridges are an example of sustainable architecture, which have been designed by some architects with foresight.
-Going green is an option which every developer on the planet needs to seriously plan and these examples of solar powered bridges are an inspiration for them.
+Solar-powered bridges are examples of sustainable architecture, which has been designed by some architects with foresight.
+However, going green is an option which every developer on the planet needs to seriously plan and these examples of solar-powered bridges are an inspiration for them.

 Image Source: Networkrail.Co.Uk

-- Brisbane footbridge
+2. Brisbane footbridge

 Image Source: Industrytap.Com

-- Kennedy Bridge Germany
+3. Kennedy Bridge Germany

 Image Source: Solaren-Power.Com

-Across the river Rhein, is the famed Kennedy Bridge.
+Across the river Rhein is the famed Kennedy Bridge.
 This bridge runs on the power of the sun, having 392 panels which provide 90KW and had produced 66MWh per year.
-It is a superb example of an energy conserving sustainable bridge.
+It is a superb example of an energy-conserving sustainable bridge.

-- Paleisbrug pedestrian Bridge
+4. Paleisbrug pedestrian Bridge

 Image Source: Images.Adsttc.Com

 The Paliesburg pedestrian bridge is a bridge and park rolled into one.
 It is 250meter long and connects the historic center and the Paleiskwartier neighborhood, in the Netherlands.
-The bridge will also provide solar powered energy to its neighboring areas.
+The bridge will also provide solar-powered energy to its neighboring areas.
 It has a giant solar collector which will keep the footbridge warm as well light up the LED lights.
-It will have savannah like plants and trees.
+It will have savannahs like plants and trees.
 The materials used in the bridge enable it to have a lifespan of 100 years, at least, according to the architects.

-- Levi’s Stadium solar-panel-clad pedestrian bridge
+5. Levi’s Stadium solar-panel-clad pedestrian bridge

 Image Source : Si.Wsj.Net

 Levi’s Stadium is the current home of the San Francisco 49r of the NFL.
 It opened in 2014 to receive LEED gold certification due to its renewable energy features.
-It has a green roof and three solar powered pedestrian bridges connecting the parking lots to the stadium.
+It has a green roof and three solar-powered pedestrian bridges connecting the parking lots to the stadium.
 The bridges have hundreds of solar panels and along with the NRG Solar Panel green roof will generate 375kW, as much energy as the stadium will require on game days.

-- Steven holl’s stunning solar Copenhagen bridge
+6. Steven Holl’s stunning solar Copenhagen bridge

 Image Source: Cdn.Greenpacks.Org